Rising to the Challenge

 To lead in addressing these problems, the Bloomberg School has set a campaign goal of $600 million, the highest of the University's 11 divisions (apart from Johns Hopkins Medicine).
+As of June 1, 2015, generous donors have already contributed $95 million during FY2015!
 A successful campaign will enable the School to:

 - Produce a new generation of professionals to create lifesaving programs

 - Develop new faculty research initiatives to solve current and emerging problems

 - Expand and update the School's infrastructure to keep pace with the demands of our work and prepare for new opportunities